PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/the-app-class/+page.md

 ::: tip Example

-Example showing a BagaWork app consisting of two pages, and how the app class tells the computer that the page named `FirstPage` should be shown to the user when the app starts.
+Example showing a BagaWork app consisting of two pages, and how the `App` class tells the computer that the page named `FirstPage` should be shown to the user when the app starts.

 ```js baga-show-editor-code
 class MyApp extends App{